commonsguy/cwac-layouts/README.markdown

 Version
 -------
-This is version v0.1.0 of this module, meaning it is brand-spankin' new.
+This is version v0.2.0 of this module, meaning it is coming along nicely.

 Demo
 ----